xrettle/WFGY/SUPPORT.md

 ---

-# 🤝 Thank you
+# 🤝 Thank You

 Open technical systems survive because people find them useful enough to keep them alive.

-Whether you donate, share, test, or provide feedback, your involvement helps ensure WFGY remains independent and evolving.
+Whether you donate, share, test, or provide feedback, your involvement helps ensure WFGY remains independent, open, and continuously evolving.

-Thank you for supporting open structural research.
+Thank you for supporting long-term structural research and open engineering work.

+---

+## 🌟 Recognition

+Supporters may choose to be publicly acknowledged in an annual supporter list.

+If you prefer to remain anonymous, that choice is fully respected. 🛡️

+Every form of support — visible or quiet — is sincerely appreciated.